mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Where Imperial designers prefer separate observatories and gravitic research centres, Solomani thinking is directed towards space-efficiency.
-A space science facility combines the functions of a basic optical/radio- observatory and a gravitic sensor suite into a single complex of instrumentation chambers and working areas.
+A space science facility combines the functions of a basic optical/radio-observatory and a gravitic sensor suite into a single complex of instrumentation chambers and working areas.
 In addition to its sensor equipment, the facility also has dedicated computers and conferencing facilities